The Ins and Outs of Bowel Disease Conference

-Carmen GeorgeTroubleshooting Stomas – A Guide for all Nurses
+Natalie WhiteTroubleshooting Stomas – A Guide for All Nurses

-All nurses, regardless of the area of practice, benefit from feeling confident when caring for a person with a stoma.
+All nurses, regardless of their area of practice, benefit from feeling confident when caring for a person with a stoma.
 Being able to answer a patient’s questions and troubleshoot common complications is essential.
-As such, this practical session focuses on how to troubleshoot and confidently discuss the following:
+As such, this practical session focuses on how to troubleshoot and confidently discuss:

 - Skin integrity and breakdown

 Aperients are routinely administered to patients by nurses and are regularly purchased by vast numbers of people in the community.
 How well do you understand these medicines?
 This session will review available evidence of a range of aperients and consider when misuse may be at play.
 It includes:

 - What is the mechanism of action of common aperients?